ViniciusBelini/opo/README.md

 ]
 ```

-### Entry Point and Top-Level Code
+### Entry Point
-Opo allows top-level statements and expressions, which are executed in order.
-Additionally, if a `main` function is defined, it will be called automatically after the top-level code finishes.
+The program starts execution from the `main` function.
+All code must be inside functions.

 ```
-"Starting program..." !!

 <> -> void: main [
-    "Inside main" !!
+    println("Hello world!")
 ]
 ```